 My work is situated at the juncture of development studies, economic anthropology and food studies.
-I am particularly interested in how alternative food networks work to create and sustain diverse economies in the United States and Latin America.
-I am exploring how these networks can contribute to the evolving field of food citizenship, or food-related behaviors that support the development of democratic and socially, environmentally and economically sustainable food systems.
-I am currently the editor of the Anthropology of Work Review.
+I am particularly interested in how alternative food networks such as fair trade work to create and sustain diverse economies in the United States and Latin America.

 Economic anthropology, international development, alternative food networks, ethical consumption and fair trade, agricultural production and commodity chains, coffee, Latin America, Maya culture and identity